 Story #5: Marriage’s Secret Language / Jie Hun Mi Yu (結婚密語)

-- Jack and Grace.
+Jack and Grace.
 I so didn’t see that coming.
 I meant I thought it was a flashback of Gary and Grace years ago so they let different actor and actress portray the roles.
 YET it was actually Grace and Jack.
-So he remember.
-But it’s too late anyway.
+So he remembered.
+But it was too late anyway.
 Doesn’t matter anymore.

-- Moral of the Story.
+Moral of the Story.
 Got it.
 So they were reflecting about the past with their exes, mostly Grace.
-Then Grace was realizing how she shouldn’t dwell on what couldn’t be more than focusing on what could really be (something that’s within reach).
+Then Grace was realizing how she shouldn’t dwell on what couldn’t be more than focusing on what could really be (something that was within reach).